adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

       Hashmir.DataSpec
 ```

-`make build` should recomplie the app, and `stack test` will run the entire test suite.
+`make build` should recompile the app, and `stack test` will run the entire test suite.

 When all is good, you should see this: